 The Group cannot guarantee that any permits, consents or approvals required from various government entities in connection with existing or new development projects will be obtained by the Group in a timely manner, or that they will be obtained at all, or that any current or future permits, consents or approvals will not be withdrawn.
-For example, as part of its operations in Poland, the Group, as is the case with other real estate developers, may occasionally purchase land that is not zoned as commercial.
-Any commercial development on such properties requires either a new local spatial development plan (miejscowy plan zagospodarowania przestrzennego) ("LSDP") or planning permission (decyzja o warunkach zabudowy).
-The adoption of a revised LSDP or the issuance of favourable planning permission cannot be guaranteed, and the Group has encountered difficulties in the past in effecting changes to LSDPs and in obtaining such permissions.
-In addition, civic and environmental groups as well as owners of neighboring properties and local residents may try to frustrate the obtainment of the necessary permits, consents or approvals.
+For example, as part of its operations, the Group, may occasionally purchase land that requires rezoning or a new or amended local spatial development plan or planning permission.
+The issuance of a required permission cannot be guaranteed, and the Group has encountered difficulties in the past in that respect.